Thursday, February 25, 2016

 This book does an absolutely splendid job of opening up Corbin's thought to the general reader.
 Corbin's work addresses our contemporary situation in a most direct way as this book shows, and the author has made an important contribution to both the philosophy of religion and the history of religions.
 This is an interesting, careful and important piece of work that I hope will gain the recognition that it deserves. - Charles J. Adams, Emeritus Professor of Islamic Studies, McGill University

-Reviewed by Dreamflesh Library here.
+by Dreamflesh Library here.

 The Corbin Trilogy

 By Tom Cheetham